 You can also immediately send data directly from an Explore, Look, or dashboard with the same destination and formatting options that are available when scheduling data deliveries.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately using all the destination and formatting options, without having to save the query to a dashboard or a Look.

-The screen below shows an example Schedule window for a Look, with Email selected for the destination option.
+The screen below shows an example Schedule window for a dashboard.

 If this is the first schedule you're creating for this content, the left pane shows and highlights the title of the schedule you are creating.
-On the right side, the fields show the scheduling settings and their default values.
+On the right side, there are scheduling options set to their default values.
 You can modify those values as desired.

-If you want to overwrite an existing schedule's options, select that schedule and change the options as desired.
+If you want to edit an existing schedule's options, select that schedule and change the options as desired.
 When you are done, click Save All.

 By default the first schedule is selected and any changes made will overwrite that schedule.

-If you want to create additional schedules for the same content, click Create New Schedule and enter the settings for that additional schedule.
+If you want to create additional schedules for the same content, click New + and enter the settings for that additional schedule.
 When you are done, click Save All.

 The following sections explain each scheduling setting.